hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-003 Review Changes Process/CM01-003-01 Internal Review.md

 ### Internal Review Procedure

 #### Owner
 1. Perform modifications to data.
-If using a Digital Engineering Tool, check in your changes; see **CM-01-001 Version Control**.
+If using a Digital Engineering Tool, check in your changes; see **CM01-002-01 Version Control**.
 2. Send a link to the modified data to (at least) one reviewer, as well as any review instructions.
 3. Resolve any review findings with the reviewer.
 #### Reviewer
 4. Review the data and record any findings.
 5. If there are no findings, notify the Owner that the review is complete.
 6. Send findings to the Owner.
----

 ### Document Control

-* Document Number: CM-02-001